Mullah Naqibullah

-Mullah Naqib Alikozai, sometimes called Naqibullah (c.
-1950 - 11 October 2007), was an Afghan mujahideen commander and politician from the Kandahar area of southern Afghanistan.
-He was the leader of the Alikozai Pashtun tribe.
+Mullah Naqibullah (c.
+1950 - 11 October 2007) was an Afghan mujahideen commander, who later became a politician in Kandahar, Afghanistan.
+He belonged to the Alakozai tribe of Pashtuns, and was one of a prominent leaders of that tribe.
+His son Haji Kalimullah Naqibi is the chief of the Alakozai tribe.

+Early years

+Naqibullah was born in or about 1950 in Arghandab District of Kandahar Province.
+During his adult years, he was serving in the Afghan army under Nur Muhammad Taraki and was stationed at Bala Hissar in Kabul.
+He left the army in August 1979 and later joined the Afghan mujahideen.

 Mujahideen commander

-Mullah Naqib gained respect as a military leader during the Soviet–Afghan War, when he fought against Soviet and Afghan communist forces.
-In 1984, he became affiliated with the Jamiat-e Islami party of Burhanuddin Rabbani.
-The Jamiat was often perceived as having a constituency limited to the Tajik community, so Rabbani was especially careful to cultivate his relations with the few Pashtun commanders willing to join him, such as Mullah Naqib.
+Naqibullah gained respect as a military leader during the Soviet–Afghan War, when he fought against Soviet-backed military forces of the People's Democratic Party of Afghanistan (PDPA).
+In 1984, he became affiliated with Burhanuddin Rabbani's Jamiat-e Islami party.
+The Jamiat was often perceived as having a constituency limited to the Tajik community, so Rabbani was especially careful to cultivate his relations with the few Pashtun commanders willing to join him, such as Naqibullah.

-Naqib's forces built a fortified base in the Arghandab district, that the government troops repeatedly, and unsuccessfully tried to destroy.
-In June 1987, a large force of government troops, spearheaded by tanks and supported by Soviet artillery attacked into Arghandab.
+Naqibullah's forces built a fortified base in Arghandab, that the PDPA troops repeatedly, and unsuccessfully tried to destroy.
+In June 1987, a large force of PDPA troops, spearheaded by tanks and supported by Soviet artillery attacked into Arghandab.
 After a week of hard fighting in the "green zone", the dense agricultural area along the Arghandab valley, the force approached the main mujahideen at Chaharqulba.
 Dismayed by their inability to stop the advancing armour, some mujahideen commanders suggested to Naqib that they should withdraw.
 A commander described the interview: Finally, we Mujahideen commanders went to Naqib and said that we are outnumbered and should leave the base.
 Naqib said that this is their last battle and will decide the contest between them and us.[...]
 We replied that the RPGs were not working against the sandbagged tanks.
 Naqib took an RPG and strode out to the forward positions to kill a tank.
 We commanders stopped him and promised to fight to the end.

 Eventually, the government troops withdrew, having suffered heavy casualties.

-Mullah Naqib is also said to have personally shot down three Mi-24 gunships using Stinger missiles supplied by the CIA.
+Naqibullah is also said to have personally shot down three Mi-24 gunships using Stinger missiles supplied by the CIA.
 His military record gave him a heroic status among the local population.

-Mullah Naqib by his own admission executed at least thirty suspected traitors or captured enemy soldiers.
+Naqibullah by his own admission executed at least thirty suspected traitors or captured enemy soldiers.